Vicentesan/how-to-privy-with-custom-auth/README.md

 # How to Privy with Custom Authentication

-> [!NOTE]
-> If you are using an authentication service such as Clerk, Auth0, or Supabase Auth, please refer to the "Auth Services" section,

 This repository demonstrates how to integrate Privy.io with custom authentication using JWKS (JSON Web Key Set) on the server side.
 Privy is a user onboarding and wallet infrastructure platform that enables developers to build better products on crypto rails by embedding asset control directly into applications.

 If you're unfamiliar with JWKS, refer to the comprehensive guide at [How to JWKS](https://github.com/vicentesan/how-to-jwks) before proceeding.